justin-calleja/Gut-wiki/Doubles.md

 # What you cannot double
 * Scenes with the `.scn` extension.
-* Inner Classes
-* Any class whose `_init` method __requires__ parameters.
+* Any class or scene whose `_init` method __requires__ parameters.
 If all the parameters for `_init` have default values then it __will__ work.

 # Doubling Scripts
-Script doubles can be created using the `double` method.
-This will return an object that can be instanced via `new`.
+The `double` method works similarly to `load`.
+It will return a loaded class or scene.
+You can then call `new` or `instance` on it to create instances of a doubled object.
 The doubled object will have all the methods defined in the source object but the implementation will be empty.
 The doubled class inherits from the source object so it will have all the same variables and Inner Classes defined in the source object.
-The Inner Classes will not be doubled, they will remain "as is".
+The Inner Classes of a script will not be doubled, they will remain "as is".
+You can double a specific Inner Class though.

 ## Example